Don’t you love this time of year?

 Reaching out to prospects, creating valuable content, and optimizing are all critical, necessary parts of lead generation.

-But, with 92% of B2B consumers basing their decision on referrals and reviews, your best salespeople?
+But, with 92 percent of B2B consumers basing their decision on referrals and reviews, your best salespeople?

 Are often your customers.